-The Authority continues to operate under the Quality Management System (QMS), an outgrowth of the organization's implementation of Total Quality.
-Under the QMS, the Board of Trustees and senior management have identified a Mission Statement and five Priority Policy Goals essential for growth and progress in RTA.
-These goals are reviewed annually and, if necessary, modified.
-Budget decisions are made within the context of our overall strategic planning process (see the Transmittal Letter in the Citizens Summary Section for further details).
-For 2010, these Policy Goals remain:
+The Authority continues to operate under the Quality Management System (QMS), an outgrowth of the organizations implementation of Total Quality Management (TQM).
+Within the QMS, the Board of Trustees and senior management have identified a Mission Statement and five Priority Policy Goals essential for growth and progress in RTA, which are reviewed annually and modified if necessary.
+Budget decisions are made with the overall strategic planning process in mind (see the Transmittal Letter for further details).
+For 2011, these Policy Goals remain: